RawadZaidan/Data_Jobs_Market_ETL_Analysis/README.md

 -   Start the PostgreSQL server.
 -   Create a new database and user with the appropriate permissions.
--   Run any initialization scripts to set up tables or initial.
+-   Run the initialization script `python prehook.py`

 ### **Running the Backend**:

 **Start the Data Ingestion & ETL Process**:
-`python data_ingestion_script.py`
+`python ETL.py`

 You should be able to check the screenshots file to see the ETL work and its timing .